-The semantic constraint that a book cannot be borrowed more times than there are books is a simple example of a constraint that cannot be expressed by simple multiplicities; a more powerful capability is required that may potentially require evaluation of functions of almost arbitrary complexity.
+The semantic constraint that a book cannot be borrowed more times than there are copies of the book is a simple example of a constraint that cannot be expressed by simple multiplicities; a more powerful capability is required that may potentially require evaluation of functions of almost arbitrary complexity.
 The Object Constraint Language provides this capability.